bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_Programming_model.rst

 API
 ~~~

+PyCOMPSs provides an API for data synchronization and other functionalities,
+such as task group definition and automatic function parameter synchronization
+(local decorator).

+Synchronization
+^^^^^^^^^^^^^^^

 The main program of the application is a sequential code that contains
 calls to the selected tasks.
 In addition, when synchronizing for task
-data from the main program, there exist seven API functions that can to
+data from the main program, there exist six API functions that can be invoked:
-be invoked:

-compss_file_exists(file_name)
-   Check if a file exists.
-If it does not exist, it check
-   if file has been accessed before by calling the runtime.

 compss_open(file_name, mode=’r’)
    Similar to the Python *open()* call.